OpenMindAmir/FastIoC/docs/passive.md

 ## Application Passive Dependencies

-Apply passive dependencies to all endpoints in your entire application:
+Apply passive dependencies to all endpoints in your entire application (also known as [Global Dependencies](https://fastapi.tiangolo.com/tutorial/dependencies/global-dependencies/) in FastAPI):

 ```python
 # main.py